At Chiropractic Solutions we are interested in you as an individual, and our aim is to work with you to help you achieve your health goals.

 We are all aware that the need to work at fitness is an ongoing one.
 A fitness program starts with lots of hard work and suffering, followed by a period of increased wellbeing, but we know that we need to keep working on the program to keep enjoying the benefits.

 The same principal applies to other aspects of our health.
-To maintain good spinal mobility and function we need to keep working at it, with regular adjustments.
+To maintain good spinal mobility and function you may need to keep working at it, with an occasional adjustment.
 The frequency of those adjustments is reduced compared with the earlier stages of care, and obviously it is important to also maintain the postural and lifestyle changes that you have made earlier.